Subject Leader: Miss Towson

-- Year 7 boys will explore a Secret Agents scheme of work.
-There is an element of focus on characterisation and extreme dynamic contrast, which will help to develop pupil’s expressive performance skills.
-Choreographically, pupils will have the opportunity to become creative using the stimuli supplied.
+- Year 7 boys explore a day in the life of a Secret Agent.
+Students will focus on demonstrating characterisation, energy and extreme dynamic contrast, which will help to develop pupil’s expressive performance skills.

 Component 1: Performance and choreography (60%)